Troubleshooting File Indexing Issues

 If your search scope is correct, move on to the next step.

-To do this, go to the Advanced tab in Alfred's Preferences and click "Rebuild OS X Metadata".
-You'll need to type your password; The characters won't appear as you type, so just keep typing and press Return.
+- Once Terminal appears, you'll need to type your password; Characters won't appear as you type, so just keep typing and press

 You should see the message "Indexing enabled" after typing your password.
 If you see the message "Spotlight server is disabled" or a similar message, you'll need to re-enable indexing on your Mac.
 Contact us from your Powerpack email address if you're not sure how to re-enable it.